Rajpratik71/zfs_wiki/Generic-DEB-Packages.md

 $ tar -xzf zfs-x.y.z.tar.gz
 ```

-If instead you would like to use the git version, you can clone it like this from github.
+If instead you would like to use the git version, you can clone it from Github and prepare the source like this.

 ```
 $ git clone https://github.com/zfsonlinux/spl.git